22 Bible verses about tithes and offerings

 Be faithful in more than just tithing

-Jesus did not teach that people should stop tithing.
+Jesus did not oppose tithing, but He did challenge people to go beyond ritual obedience.
 He condemned the religious leaders for selectively obeying the laws of their choosing.

 “Woe to you, teachers of the law and Pharisees, you hypocrites!
 You give a tenth of your spices—mint, dill, and cumin.
 But you have neglected the more important matters of the law—justice, mercy, and faithfulness.
-You should have practiced the latter, without neglecting the former.” —Matthew 23:23 (see also Luke 11:42)
+You should have practiced the latter, without neglecting the former.”
+Matthew 23:23

 Tithing isn’t what makes you righteous